The Trapped Librarian

 Give a hint about what is coming up.
 Post signs that say “Book Tasting Event Today” or “Book Tasting Next Week.”
 I am fortunate that my library is in the middle of 10 classrooms and we get lots of traffic several times per day.
 So when we placed plates of books by our signs, our students started talking about it right away, and would even stop by to ask what was going on.
 If your school does morning announcements, you can write up an advertisement to be included in the days preceding your event.

-2: Set the stage
+2 Set the stage for Book Tasting

 Book Tasting Event Props